Iyyanar22009120/EDGEDETECTION/README.md

 ## Result:
-Thus the edges are detected using Sobel, Laplacian, and Canny edge detectors.
+Thus the edges are detected using Sobel, Laplacian, and Canny edge detectors..